AuthorOfTheSurf/codecademy-data-analysis-course/README.md

 ## Python Cheatsheet
-### For the Codecadement 10-week Data Analysis Course
+### For the Codecademy 10-week Data Analysis Course

 # Figure (area where one or more charts are plotted)
 ```py